-Show you care this festive season by taking some small steps to ensure loved ones with dementia enjoy Christmas too.
+Make the festive season inclusive for the whole family by taking simple steps to ensure loved ones with dementia enjoy Christmas too.

 Christmas is a lonely time for many older people.
 And, with a condition like dementia, older people can inadvertently become even more isolated.
 Dementia contributes to confusion, memory loss and behavioural changes – all of which can make normal interaction more challenging.